ListKit vs. Apollo Comparison

 Enterprise and mid-market GTM teams

 ListKit is a lead list builder.
-Apollo and ZoomInfo are platforms.
+Apollo is a sales platform.
+ZoomInfo is a GTM intelligence layer.

-The most important distinction here isn't database size or pricing.
-It's scope.
+The most important distinction here is not database size or pricing.
+It is scope.

 ListKit does one thing: it builds verified lead lists.